hans-econ/hans-econ.github.io/source/index.md

 :linenos:
 ```

-**HANS** is efficient and solves the following examples within seconds on a regular laptop.
+To learn how to use **HANS**, please work through the following examples.

 ```{toctree}
 :maxdepth: 2